Cadence-GitHub/Stouffville-By-laws-AI/backend/README.md

    - Backend is configured with CORS support for frontend integration
    - Use the `/api/ask` endpoint for all AI queries from your React app
-   - Queries should be sent as JSON with a `query` field and optional `model` field
+   - Queries should be sent as JSON with a `query` field (model is no longer configurable in the public API)
    - Responses will contain `answer`, `filtered_answer`, and `laymans_answer` fields with the AI responses, or an `error` field
-   - Responses include a `source` field indicating the data comes from ChromaDB
-   - Responses include a `bylaw_numbers` array listing the referenced by-laws
+   - Enhanced search is always enabled in the API, providing better semantic retrieval

 ## Project Structure